jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

 - [x] Outline:
     - [x] It currently seems to be part of a Software System Docs repository.
-    - [x] The parts about Circle might be isolated into a separate Git Repository.
+    - [x] The parts about Encircle might be isolated into a separate Git Repository.
     - [x] With history intact.
     - [x] By copying the Software System Docs repository and stripping it down.
 - [x] NOTE: